-last edited 2 months ago
+last edited a year ago

 A pen modelled and rendered with the open-source software Blender.

 The Cycles render engine was used.